 The “experts” have spoken.

-Finding the most suitable internship with just the right amounts of experience, learning, and enthusiasm doesn’t need to be complicated.
-And, if you’re tired of dealing with internship that don’t meet the mark, we narrowed down exactly what are internships.
+Finding the most suitable internship with just the right amount of experience, learning, and enthusiasm doesn’t need to be complicated.
+And, if you’re tired of dealing with internships that don’t meet the mark, we narrowed down exactly what internships are.

-With so many internships options out there, we also packaged our experts views on how to introduce internships that have been tried and tested from some of the most suitably introduced internships out there.
+With so many internship options out there, we also packaged our experts’ views on how to introduce internships that have been tried and tested from some of the most suitably introduced internships.

 Definition of Internship

-An internship is a structured and supervised professional experience for which a student or career-changer is awarded academic credit, a stipend, or both, and that integrates theory and practice.
+An internship is a structured and supervised professional experience that integrates theory and practice.
+For it, a student or career changer is awarded academic credit, a stipend, or both.

-Internships can be part-time or full-time, and they can occur during the academic year or the summer.
+Internships can be part-time or full-time and can occur during the academic year or the summer.

 Background Overview of Internships